avelino/awesome-go/README.md

 - [go-ethereum](https://github.com/ethereum/go-ethereum) - Official Go implementation of the Ethereum protocol.
 - [gossamer](https://github.com/ChainSafe/gossamer) - A Go implementation of the Polkadot Host.
 - [kubo](https://github.com/ipfs/kubo) - A blockchain framework implemented in Go.
 It provides content-addressable storage which can be used for decentralized storage in DApps.
 It is based on the IPFS protocol.
+- [privatebtc](https://github.com/adrianbrad/privatebtc) - Bitcoin Private Network management with a TUI and a streamlined API.
 - [solana-go](https://github.com/gagliardetto/solana-go) - Go library to interface with Solana JSON RPC and WebSocket interfaces.
 - [tendermint](https://github.com/tendermint/tendermint) - High-performance middleware for transforming a state machine written in any programming language into a Byzantine Fault Tolerant replicated state machine using the Tendermint consensus and blockchain protocols.